texjporg/cjk-gs-support/README.md

 ------------------------------------

-The script and its documentation was written by Norbert Preining, based on research and work by Yusuke Kuroki, Yusuke Terada, Bruno Voisin, Hironobu Yamashita, Munehiro Yamamoto and the TeX Q&A wiki page.
+The script and its documentation was written by Norbert Preining, based on research and work by Masamichi Hosoda, Yusuke Kuroki, Yusuke Terada, Bruno Voisin, Hironobu Yamashita, Munehiro Yamamoto and the TeX Q&A wiki page.

 Maintained by Japanese TeX Development Community.
 For development, see https://github.com/texjporg/cjk-gs-support